US election 2024 timeline: Key campaign dates

 Jan 6

-Formal counting of votes in the Electoral College at a joint session of Congress.
+The formal counting of votes in the Electoral College takes place at a joint session of Congress.

 Following the 2020 census, Texas gained two electoral votes while Colorado, Florida, Montana, North Carolina and Oregon each gained one.